Amazingly Consistent AI-Generated Characters From a Photo Using SeeDream 4.0

 Here’s another example of a music video I created using the same method.

-Here’s another way to create a music video.
-It requires more effort, but the result is more interesting.
-It uses Heygen, Krea, and Runway AI.
+There is yet another way to create a music video.
+It requires more effort, but the result may be more interesting.
+It uses Heygen, Krea, and Runway AI’s ACT-TWO feature.

 Generate a Driving Performance Video